-That’s all it took for the bad guys to come into our space, take our stuff.
+That's all it took for the bad guys to come into our space and take our stuff.

 We know it was only seven minutes, too, from our dash cam recording most of it.

-But as Jennifer points out, what they physically took are only things.
+But as Jennifer notes, what they physically took are only things.
 The stuff is just that – stuff.

 And, yes, it isn't fun, but it is life and when things like this happen, you have two choices: bury your head in the sand or learn from it and move on.

 We WILL continue with our trip out west along Route 66.

 Please note: this RV burglary happened in 2015, but the lessons are timeless, and we have an Update at the end…

 Jennifer and I will use this horrible experience to hopefully benefit you and talk about what – if anything – could have possibly been done differently.

 Among other things, we hope you realize: